-A rising photography star, Hawkesworth has quickly built a reputation for his lo-fi, documentary style approach that has seen him shoot campaigns for JW Anderson, Loewe and Miu Miu , and editorials for American and British Vogues and Love magazine.
-For JW Anderson’s Spring/Summer 2015 campaign – reminiscent of 50s horror films — Hawkesworth went to Suffolk where he cast a brother and sister on the beach, dressed them, and sent them into the sea.
-“No hair and makeup, nothing,” he says.
+A rising photography star, Hawkesworth has quickly built a reputation for his lo-fi, documentary style approach that has seen him shoot campaigns for Alexander McQueen, JW Anderson and Marni, and editorials for American and British Vogue and Love magazine.
+For JW Anderson’s Spring/Summer 2015 campaign — reminiscent of '50s horror films — Hawkesworth went to Suffolk where he cast a brother and sister on the beach, dressed them, and sent them into the sea.
+“No hair and makeup, nothing,” he said.

 Hawkesworth’s career had an unlikely beginning when he started taking pictures of reconstructed crime scenes while studying forensics.
 It was documenting the scenes and an interest in unnoticed characters that led him into photography.
 Fascinated by the beauty found in the minutiae of everyday life, Hawkesworth began photographing characters and scenes including a Preston bus station.